Unemployment taxes could nearly triple by 2022 in Washington due to COVID

 On Thursday, the state reported 31,911 new, or “initial,” claims for unemployment insurance for the week ending June 27.
 That’s up 7.8% from the prior week, and reflects continued job losses in the hotel, restaurant and retail sectors, among others, ESD data shows.
 But it’s down substantially from the wave of layoffs in March, April, and May.
 Nationally, initial claims fell 3.7%, to 1.4 million, the U.S. Labor Department reported.

-On Monday, ESD first acknowledged that the trust fund faced possible insolvency, but agency officials didn’t release any specific projections for tax increase.
+On Monday, ESD first acknowledged that the trust fund faced possible insolvency, but agency officials didn’t release any specific projections for tax increases.
 Thursday’s forecast suggests the state will need several years of substantial tax hikes to return the trust fund to its pre-COVID levels.

 Nick Demerice, ESD spokesman, cautioned that Thursday’s forecast is preliminary.
 The actual tax increases will depend in part on future economic conditions: A faster than expected recovery could mean workers come back to to work sooner and withdraw less from the trust fund.